Jim Cleamons: Playing career

+Los Angeles Lakers

 Cleamons was selected by the Los Angeles Lakers with the 13th pick of the 1971 NBA draft.
-He had a nine-year NBA career for four teams (the Lakers, the Cleveland Cavaliers, the New York Knicks, and the Washington Bullets).
-In 1976, Cleamons was selected to the NBA All-Defense second team.
-His playing height and weight are listed as 6 ft 3 in (1.91m), 185 pounds (84 kg).
+He was also selected in the fourth round of the 1971 American Basketball Association draft by the Indiana Pacers.
+Cleamons chose the NBA, and had a nine-year NBA career for four teams (the Lakers, the Cleveland Cavaliers, the New York Knicks, and the Washington Bullets).

 In 1971-72, Cleamons was the only rookie playing on a Lakers team that won 33 straight games, finished the regular season 69–13, and won the NBA championship.
 It is considered one of the greatest teams in league history.
 As back-up point guard to future Hall of Fame player Jerry West, Cleamons averaged only 5.3 minutes per game.

-In August 1972, the Lakers traded Cleamons to the Cleveland Cavaliers for a second round draft pick.
-On hearing he was traded, Cleamons cried.
-He was a part-time player during his first two years in Cleveland, but in the 1974-75 season his playing time increased to over 36 minutes per game.